mayank-Pareek/Mayank-Portfolio/README.md

 # Mayank Kumar's Portfolio

 This portfolio website showcases my projects, education, and contact information.
 It was built using HTML5, CSS3, and Vanilla JavaScript.
+To view the deployement [click here](https://mayank-pareek.github.io/Mayank-Portfolio/)

 ## About Me